dapp-craft/decentraland-ui-utils/README.md

 To use any of the helpers provided by the utils library you must install it in your Decentrland project.

-To use any of the helpers provided by the utils library you must install it in your Decentrland project.

 ### Via the Decentraland Editor

 Make sure you've [installed the Decentraland editor](https://docs.decentraland.org/creator/development-guide/sdk7/installation-guide/#the-decentraland-editor).